 Life is boring.
-We jazz up our Facebook timelines to make it seem like we’re living la vida loca, but back in the real world we spend most of our time waiting for something bigger, better or more exciting to happen.
+We jazz up our Facebook timelines to make it seem like our live are interesting, but back in the real world we spend most of our time waiting for something bigger, better or more exciting to happen.

-There’s a fifty-something woman playing a seriously intense game of Candy Crush on her iPad.
+- There’s a 50-something woman playing a seriously intense game of Candy Crush on her iPad.

-Of course, the reality check is that around the globe, there are millions of people facing extreme poverty, violence, serious illness and other challenges.
+Somewhere in the back of minds we know that around the globe, there are millions of people facing extreme poverty, violence, serious illness and other challenges.
 Although it feels like life is boring to us, the kind of boredom we experience is a luxury to them.

 Here’s what one of the more notable desert fathers, Evagrius Ponticus, said about it:

 The demon of acedia (also called the noonday demon) … makes it seem that the sun barely moves and that the day is fifty hours long.
 Then he constrains the monk to look constantly out the windows, to walk outside [his room], to gaze carefully at the sun to determine how far it stands from the ninth hour (3 p.m. — the time when monks ate their only meal of the day).